A CLIP-Powered Framework for Robust and Generalizable Data Selection: Related Work

 \textbf{Selection with importance criteria} is the most popular type.
 These methods typically involve calculating importance scores for each sample and selecting samples based on these scores.
 For instance, EL2N and GraNd score~\cite{data_diet} measure the importance by calculating the expectation of the $\ell_2$-norm error vector and the expectation of the gradient norm, respectively.
 MoSo~\cite{moso} calculates the change of the optimal empirical risk when removing a specific sample from the training set.
 Forgetting~\cite{forgetting} tracks the frequency with which a sample is misclassified after being correctly classified during training.
 Similarly, Memorization~\cite{score-based-3} assesses the impact of a sample's presence or absence on the model's ability to predict it correctly.
 While importance criteria-based methods are often computationally efficient, their performance may be affected by the group effect~\cite{dataset_pruning,adapruner} and may not generalize well to complex, real-world scenarios~\cite{moderate}.

 \textbf{Dataset distribution-based methods} select samples by analyzing the geometric distribution of datasets.
 For instance, Herding~\cite{herding} determines the sample importance according to samples' distance to their corresponding class centers.
 The work~\cite{k-center-selection} applies greedy k-center to select the coreset with good data coverage.
 D2~\cite{d2} calculates and updates the difficulty scores of each sample by incorporating the difficulty of its neighboring examples.
-Moderate-DS~\cite{moderate} chooses samples with closer distances to the median score, while CCS~\cite{ccs} balances the data distribution and the sample importance in selection.
+Moderate-DS~\cite{moderate} choose samples with closer distances to the median score, while CCS~\cite{ccs} balances the data distribution and the sample importance in selection.

-\textbf{Optimization-based methods} have been proposed to select samples through various optimization techniques~\cite{moso}, such as gradient matching~\cite{opt-based-3,core-set}, scalable self-supervised pruning metric~\cite{beyond}, influence function~\cite{dataset_pruning,influence-func-based}, bi-level optimization~\cite{glister}, facility location function~\cite{craig,crest}, and submodularity~\cite{cgscore,opt-based-1,opt-based-4}.
+\textbf{Optimization-based methods} select samples through various optimization techniques, such as temporal dual-depth scoring~\cite{tdds}, gradient matching~\cite{opt-based-3,core-set}, scalable self-supervised pruning metric~\cite{beyond}, influence function~\cite{dataset_pruning,influence-func-based}, bi-level optimization~\cite{glister}, facility location function~\cite{craig,crest}, and submodularity~\cite{submodular,cgscore,opt-based-1,opt-based-4}.
 In contrast to these methods that only rely on image information, we leverage multimodal messages for data selection, which incorporates the semantic alignment between image data and corresponding category information.
 This contributes to comprehensive assessments of sample effectiveness, particularly in complex scenarios where samples may be corrupted or wrongly labeled.